pozzo-research-group/autophasemap/README.md

 A simple example using synthetic Gaussian functions as an example can be found in [this ](/example.ipynb)notebook.
 This example can be run on your local machine once the `autophasemap` package is installed using similar instructions as above.

+A full list of examples from the original paper above can be found [here](https://github.com/pozzo-research-group/papers/tree/main/autophasemap)